opentok/opentok-reconnection/README.md

 ## Modifying your server-side code

-You need to configure the [OpenTok server-side SDK](https://tokbox.com/developer/sdks/server/) to use the preview environment (for testing the automatic reconnection feature).
-To do this, you need to provide an `apiUrl` parameter when initializing the OpenTok object with the server-side SDK.
-Set the `apiUrl` to `https://anvil-preview.opentok.com`.
-You also need to use the developer preview API key and secret.
+You need to configure the [OpenTok server-side SDK](https://tokbox.com/developer/sdks/server/) you are using to use our preview environment.
+To do so, you will provide an `apiUrl` parameter when initializing the OpenTok object with the server-side SDK.
+Set the value of the `apiUrl` to `https://anvil-preview.opentok.com` as shown below.

-See the following examples:
+You will also need to use the developer preview API key and secret provided to you.

 ##### Node.js